Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 - Reporting results to NRCan

 The certification body shall provide a report to NRCan of product models tested every month for the purposes of ENERGY STAR certified product listings.
-For product models that fail verification testing, the certification body shall report the failure to NRCan within two (2) business days.
+For product models that fail verification testing, the certification body shall report the failure to NRCan within two (2) working days.
 For detailed reporting requirements, see Annex A – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Roles and Responsibilities for ENERGY STAR Canada, as published on NRCan’s website.
 No other procedures will be considered valid for the purposes of ENERGY STAR certification unless approved in writing and communicated to program Participants by NRCan.

 10. Effective Date